BeyondCorp Threat and Data Protection features are available only for customers who have purchased BeyondCorp Enterprise.

 - On Chrome OS: BeyondCorp is enabled through user-specific policies on a managed device.
 Chrome Enterprise connector policies apply to a specific user and only if the managed device is on the user’s domain.

 After you enable Chrome Enterprise Connectors, create DLP rules.
-These rules are specific to Chrome and warn of or block the sharing of sensitive data.
-The rules trigger alerts and messages in the Chrome browser, letting users know that file uploads or downloads are blocked, or warning that sensitive data might be shared.
+These rules are specific to Chrome and warn of or block the sharing of sensitive data, or block access to URLs that are unsafe or not compliant with organizational policies.
+The rules trigger alerts and messages in the Chrome browser, letting users know that file uploads or downloads are blocked, or warning that sensitive data might be shared or that they're visiting unsafe or noncompliant websites.

 Set up alert center rules so analysts are notified of certain security events.